tboquet/python-alp/README.rst

 .. end-badges

-ALP (Asynchronous Learning Platform) helps you experiment with a lot of machine learning models quickly.
+ALP helps you experiment with a lot of machine learning models quickly.
 It provides you with a simple way of scheduling and recording experiments.

-You can easily define how many workers and how many clients are available in a configuration file.

-This library has been developped to work well with Keras but can suit a lot of other frameworks.
+This library has been developped to work well with Keras and Scikit-learn but can suit a lot of other frameworks.

 Installation to develop your own service
 ========================================